amnn/typed-geomlab-report/report.md

 \end{enumerate}
 \end{definition}

 Finally, introduced types must pay attention to context.
 For example, previously a numeric literal's type was constrained to be a supertype of \textbf{num}, now, it is a supertype of \textbf{num} w.r.t. $C$, the context it is being checked in.
 As all types are introduced using either the super- or sub-type encoding (Definitions\ \ref{def:super-encode},\ \ref{def:sub-encode}), we will alter them to incorporate a context.
-As the change is similar, we will only show the new supertype encoding (Definition\ \ref{def:ctx-super-encode}).
+As the change is similar in both, we only show the new supertype encoding (Definition\ \ref{def:ctx-super-encode}).
 \begin{definition}[Context-aware Supertype Encoding]\label{def:ctx-super-encode}
   \begin{flalign*}
   \left[\bigcup_{i=1}^kx_i(\gamma_i^1,\ldots,\gamma_i^{a_x})\right]^{\uparrow}_{\colorbox{lightgray}{$C$}} & = \rho\in\mathcal{T}&&